≡ Menu

 What will my CavaPom look like?

 That’s a tough one.
-You see, there really are no guarantees as to what your CavaPom appearance might look like other than that he won’t be bigger than 20 inches tall.
-And he probably won’t weight more than 25 lbs.
+You see, there are no guarantees as to what your CavaPom appearance might look like other than that he won’t be more significant than 20 inches tall.
+And he probably won’t weigh more than 25 lbs.

 That may vary.
-He might be one color, he might be two, he might even have the Spaniel tricolor.
+He might be one color; he might be two, and he might even have the Spaniel tricolor.
 He also might have a long coat or a short coat.

 His ears could…

 Vary as well.
-He might have long ears, or short ears.
-You just never know
+He might have long ears or short ears.
+You never know

-And the slightly more serious Mitral Valve Disease which affects the Spaniel breed quite frequently.
+And the slightly more severe Mitral Valve Disease affects the Spaniel breed frequently.

 Which is why…

-If you are thinking about purchasing a puppy soon or better yet adopting a rescue dog, we would strongly encourage you to all take a moment and see exactly what it might cost for you to also be able to purchase a pet insurance policy which could be an enormous benefit to both you and your pet should he or she ever need medical care later on as they grow older.
+If you are thinking about purchasing a puppy soon or, better yet, adopting a rescue dog, we would strongly encourage you to all take a moment and see exactly what it might cost for you also to be able to purchase a pet insurance policy which could be an enormous benefit to both you and your pet should they ever need medical care later on as they grow older.

 { 0 comments… add one }